mintwax/seeds/README.md

 # seeds

-React-native app that records and plays audio files.
+React-native app that captures your song ideas at the moment of inspiration so you never forget a tune that you had in your head.

 # dev tooling notes